mirzafahad/dmx512_arm/README.md

 #### Bugs ####
 POLL command has some bugs:

-1) If maximum data transfer is less then available device address's on the bus (Max < 512) then sometimes POLL doesn't works properly.
+* If maximum data transfer is less then available device address's on the bus (Max < 512) then sometimes POLL doesn't works properly.
 Need to check.

-2) If there is more then one device on the bus I had to call findDevice more then once. dmx512.c line 320.
+* If there is more then one device on the bus I had to call findDevice more then once. dmx512.c line 320.

-### Who do I talk to? ###
-fahadmirza80@yahoo.com